OwlCyberDefense/clip/README.md

-If the developer chooses to only use the remediation and audit content as described in the third scenario, the developer must roll the needed RPMs by running "$ make scap-security-guide-rpm".
+If the developer chooses to only use the remediation and audit content as described in the third scenario, the developer must roll the needed RPMs by running "$ make openscap-rpm; make scap-security-guide-rpm".
 The generated RPMs will be placed in repos/clip-repo.
 You can then copy the RPMs into into the build environment and roll ISOs.